Earn an MPP at Temple University

 Students requiring an internship will meet with MPP staff to discuss interests, needs (paid/unpaid), and time preferences for completion.
 One-on-one sessions are conducted to review potential locations for internships, review resume and cover letter submissions, and discuss preparation techniques for interviews.

 Students will meet with MPP Director and staff to review job search preferences.
 Individual coaching is provided based on student’s interest areas and geographical preferences.
 Resume and cover letter reviews are provided, interview preparation is offered as appropriate.

 All of our instructors are personable, helpful folks and are happy to work with students on an individual basis.
 If you have general questions about how to register for classes, find academic buildings, or the like, you can also ask the Assistant Director.

 Temple Graduate School Funding

-The cost of our program is very competitive when compared to that of other similar degrees in the region, particularly if you are eligible for in-state tuition.
+The cost of our program is very competitive when compared to similar degrees in the region, particularly if you’re eligible for in-state tuition.
 Some employers subsidize their employees’ educational expenses.
-Otherwise, most students finance their own educations or borrow from the regular financial aid programs.
+Otherwise, most students finance their own education or borrow from the regular financial aid programs.
 Explore all available funding and apply early to make your education an affordable experience.